Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Methodology

-This approach usually stores a small number of old training instances in episodic memory.
-Due to the limited capacity of memory storage, the key to these methods lies in \textit{how to select the representative data samples}.
+Natural multimodal replay aims to preserve the natural and inherent relationships between modalities within datasets.
+A straightforward approach is to directly replay stored multimodal data pairs or tuples.
+For tasks with a looser modality link (e.g., connected only by a shared label space rather than being uniquely paired), some methods generate data for each modality separately.
+The natural multimodal relationship is thus preserved implicitly through the same class label.
+This generative approach, as an extension of unimodal replay, also avoids the storage requirements and privacy concerns of replaying raw samples.
+Methods in this category primarily target \textbf{\challengeNumDesc{0}} through replay of past data information.

-\textbf{Representative Unimodal Models.} Early studies of unimodal direct replay methods have focused on selecting samples based on some heuristic strategies.
-For instance, Reservoir Sampling~\cite{Vitter1985Random} randomly chooses raw samples. iCaRL~\cite{Rebuffi_2017_CVPR} employs a herding mechanism based on feature representations to ensure class balance.
-ER-MIR~\cite{aljundi2019online} selects samples that have a large influence on loss change.
-Subsequent work primarily focuses on exploring other selection strategies~\cite{riemer2018learning,yoon2021online,Choi2024DSLR,Zhou2021Overcoming,Zhang2024Influential} or optimizing memory storage~\cite{aljundi2019online,wang2022memory}.
+\mmclMethods With multimodal data, an intuitive implementation involves directly selecting and replaying samples from various modalities.

-\textbf{Multimodal Models.} With multimodal data, an intuitive implementation involves directly selecting and replaying samples from various modalities.
-For instance, following the sampling strategies from~\cite{Chaudhry2019Tiny} and~\cite{Vitter1985Random}, VQACL~\cite{Zhang2023VQACL} and SAMM~\cite{Sarfraz2024Unimodal} both select multimodal samples randomly.
+For instance, following the sampling strategies from~\cite{Chaudhry2019Tiny} and~\cite{Vitter1985Random}, VQACL~\cite{Zhang2023VQACL}, GMM~\cite{Cao2024Generative} and SAMM~\cite{Sarfraz2024Unimodal} select multimodal samples randomly.
 Experimental results from SAMM~\cite{Sarfraz2024Unimodal} demonstrate that, compared to unimodal replay, multimodal replay significantly enhances the plasticity and stability of the model, thereby achieving a superior stability-plasticity trade-off.

-Direct replay methods can be naturally integrated with KD, ensuring that the model maintains consistency in various aspects of the old data before and after model updates~\cite{Wang2024Comprehensive}.
-To ensure consistency at the \textit{representation level}, TAM-CL~\cite{Cai2023TaskAttentive} utilizes a memory buffer to store a small percentage of the training dataset.
-It then computes the KD loss between the outputs of the last self-attention block from the current student model and the earlier teacher model.
+Once multimodal data is stored in a buffer, some methods naturally integrate with KD, ensuring that the model maintains consistency in various aspects of the old data before and after model updates~\cite{Wang2024Comprehensive}.
+To ensure consistency at the \textit{representation level}, TAM-CL~\cite{Cai2023TaskAttentive} computes the KD loss between the outputs of the last self-attention block from the current student model and the earlier teacher model.
 This strategy helps to constrain distribution shifts.
 In terms of consistency in \textit{cross-modal interactions}, KDR~\cite{Yang2023Knowledge} utilizes KD to regulate the cross-modal similarity matrix, thereby enhancing the consolidation of cross-modal knowledge.